felipeji/xb-db/README.md

-**Welcome to XB-DB: The Ultimate Spectroscopic Database for X-ray Binaries**
+## XB-DB: The Ultimate Spectroscopic Database for X-ray Binaries

-# Deployment Instructions
+### Deployment Instructions

 The application is orchestrated using Docker Compose, which manages two main services: `web` for the web application and `db` for the database backend.